aakhan9093/Professional_Portfolio_Projects/READMEhw.md

 Download this data and put it into Postgres.

 You can use the code from the course.
 It's up to you whether you want to use Jupyter or a python script.
+## Answer:
+The hostname and port that pgadmin should use to connect to the postgres database are db:5432.

+## Question 3.
+Trip Segmentation Count
+During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, respectively, happened:

+Up to 1 mile
+In between 1 (exclusive) and 3 miles (inclusive),
+In between 3 (exclusive) and 7 miles (inclusive),
+In between 7 (exclusive) and 10 miles (inclusive), Over 10 miles

+## Answer